Aspiration Therapy for obesity; a Safe and Effective Treatment or the 21st Century Tape Worm.

 - Obese patients must learn a lifestyle change.
 Patients do receive one-on-one, and group lifestyle counseling is focusing on food choices, portion sizes, and increased physical activity.
 This direction is where I see the procedure going wrong.
 The major lifestyle change the patient learns is to chew their food thoroughly so it can be aspirated.
 Once the G-tube is removed, most will go back to eating as they did before.

 - AspireAssist is very similar to Bulimia.
-Bulimics often take laxatives to absorb less food then they eat.
-This procedure is very similar but it is physician assisted.
+Bulimics often take laxatives to absorb less food than they eat.
+This procedure is very similar but it is physician-assisted.
 I just don’t see the ethics in this one.
 I guess at least the research indicates this might be safer, but I suspect we need more research to call this treatment safe.

 - Medication absorption is reduced or lost in pumping.
 If you must take oral medications, you would now require 1/3 higher dose if it is completely dissolved in the stomach.
 Medications are usually not this simple, but you get the point.